LGT Fund Management Co Ltd. Invests $240,000 in Dollar General Co. (NYSE:DG)

 LGT Fund Management Co Ltd. purchased a new position in shares of Dollar General Co.
 (NYSE:DG – Get Rating) in the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The institutional investor purchased 1,000 shares of the company’s stock, valued at approximately $240,000.

 Several other institutional investors have also modified their holdings of DG.
 Capital International Investors grew its position in shares of Dollar General by 20.1% during the first quarter.
 Capital International Investors now owns 8,619,276 shares of the company’s stock worth $1,919,292,000 after acquiring an additional 1,442,731 shares during the last quarter.
-FMR LLC grew its position in Dollar General by 25.5% in the 2nd quarter.
-FMR LLC now owns 7,002,653 shares of the company’s stock valued at $1,718,731,000 after buying an additional 1,424,310 shares in the last quarter.
-Capital World Investors grew its position in Dollar General by 8.8% in the 1st quarter.
-Capital World Investors now owns 16,878,089 shares of the company’s stock valued at $3,757,569,000 after buying an additional 1,369,299 shares in the last quarter.
+FMR LLC grew its position in shares of Dollar General by 25.5% during the second quarter.
+FMR LLC now owns 7,002,653 shares of the company’s stock worth $1,718,731,000 after acquiring an additional 1,424,310 shares during the last quarter.
+Capital World Investors grew its position in shares of Dollar General by 8.8% during the first quarter.
+Capital World Investors now owns 16,878,089 shares of the company’s stock worth $3,757,569,000 after acquiring an additional 1,369,299 shares during the last quarter.
 AKO Capital LLP grew its position in Dollar General by 51.0% in the 2nd quarter.
 AKO Capital LLP now owns 1,298,840 shares of the company’s stock valued at $318,787,000 after buying an additional 438,407 shares in the last quarter.
 Finally, Vaughan Nelson Investment Management L.P. grew its position in Dollar General by 103.8% in the 2nd quarter.
 Vaughan Nelson Investment Management L.P. now owns 855,226 shares of the company’s stock valued at $209,907,000 after buying an additional 435,631 shares in the last quarter.
 Institutional investors own 90.73% of the company’s stock.

 Dollar General Trading Up 0.8 %